MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You can share a OneDrive file or local file with a Remote Assist user.
 Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 >[!Note]
 >You may want to show the Remote Assist HoloLens user a file that is not supported by the file sharing feature.
 For example, you may want to show a video and control when it plays and pauses, or you may want to show a PowerPoint and control which slide the Remote Assist HoloLens user can see.
-You can do so by using the **Share** feature.
-When you share your desktop or an application window, a new slate appears in the Remote Assist HoloLens user's environment.
+You can do so by sharing your desktop or application window.
+When you do so, a new slate appears in the Remote Assist HoloLens user's environment.

 **Share files with a Remote Assist HoloLens user**
-- From the mixed reality tool bar, select the **Share File** option to share a file from OneDrive or your computer.
+- From the **Mixed Reality toolbar**, select the **Add file** option to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
+Or,
 - From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.

 Once the file is shared, it will pop up as a new slate in the Remote Assist HoloLens user's space and a link to the file will be shared in the chat.
 All call participants can annotate a file displayed in the Remote Assist HoloLens user's space.